FraternityInfoSec/Blackpearl-framework/README.md

 <a href="https://blackpearlframework.weebly.com/">Blackpearl-framework</a></p>
 <H4 align="center">This is a framework for using most of best hacking tools to work without having an need of commands.</H4>

 <h5>Currently This Framework Is Available For Termux.
-Under Construction For Kali Linux</h5>
+Under Development For Kali Linux</h5>

 <img src="https://github.com/FraternityInfoSec/Blackpearl-framework/blob/master/Photo_1601990491883.png">